PaperMC/docs/docs/velocity/admin/getting-started/forwarding.md

 Paper 1.14+ and above, along with Paper 1.13.1/1.13.2 build 377 and above support Velocity modern forwarding natively.

+First, you need to disable the `online-mode` setting in the `server.properties` file.
+This prevents the server from authenticating players, which the proxy will do instead.

-First, you need to disable BungeeCord forwarding if you had it enabled beforehand.
+You also need to disable BungeeCord forwarding if you had it enabled beforehand.
 Make sure `settings.bungeecord` is set to `false` in your `spigot.yml`.

 In `config/paper-global.yml`, set `proxies.velocity.enabled` to true and